Preliminaries#

 similarly for other Nodes

-Additionally, throughout this documentation, we will use Proxy Node(s) to denote the Node(s) on which the Proxy Role is (are) installed; MTA Node the Node featuring the MTA, and so on.
+Additionally, throughout this documentation, we will use Proxy Node(s) to denote the Node(s) on which the Proxy Component is (are) installed; MTA Node the Node featuring the MTA, and so on.

 Configure repositories#

-In order to configure Carbonio CE’s repository, you need to add one file with the necessary information.
+In order to configure Carbonio CE’s repository, you need to some files with the necessary information.

 It you install Carbonio CE on Ubuntu, you also need to import the GPG key used for signing the packages and verify them.